 I would have been very happy to have seen the Street Hassle-era Lou, and that had been just a year ago.
 But The Bells and Growing Up In Public suggested that Lou was reacting to the twin challenge of disco and punk by withdrawing into interiority, sort of like his compatriot Bob Dylan, who had recently announced that he was a born-again Christian.
 I wasn’t sure exactly what Lou was going through, based on the evidence of his recent music, but I had a feeling as the lights went down at My Father’s Place that the uncaged animalistic punk of my Lou Reed dreams was not in the room tonight.

 Musicians wandered onto the stage as the dark room echoed with tepid applause.
 I had a panicky sense at this moment that something was off in the room, that the air felt stifling, that the crowd was in a restless and unsympathetic mood.
 And yet even so I felt incredibly excited to be there, to be moments away from seeing my lyrical hero in person, to be breathing in the same air as Lou Reed.
 The lights came on.
-And I felt immediately underwhelmed.
+And I felt immediately confused, because I literally had trouble recognizing the person onstage.

-Lou stood there, no guitar, waiting for the band to finish setting up.
+He stood there, no guitar, waiting for the band to finish setting up.
 No white makeup, no robes, no messy t-shirt stained with heroin and last night’s breakfast.
 It was a 37 year old guy from Freeport, Long Island, in jeans and a jacket.
+This minimalism could be appreciated, but I felt so disconcerted by his apparent unease, and by the lack of the bravado he was famous for that, in my overworked imagination, I wondered for a moment if Lou had sent an imposter to perform in his place.
 The band burst into “Sweet Jane”, then went straight into “Rock and Roll”.
-I bobbed my head eagerly and tried to get into it.
-But I could already tell that the show was a bust, and that everybody else in the room knew it too.
+I bobbed my head eagerly and tried to get into it, but the songs didn’t seem to come together.
+I could sense that the show was a bust, and that everybody else in the room knew it too.

 There were two problems: the look on Lou Reed’s face, and the boredom in his voice.
 He appeared to be nervous and unsure of his stance, as if he knew the crowd wasn’t buying the stuff he was putting over.
 When he sang familiar words, he seemed to be reciting from memory, and the look on his face often contradicted the emotion in the song.